-This really depends on the insurance company, as it’s at their discretion whether they give you a pre-existing condition waiver after you’ve bought the plan.
+This depends on the insurance company, as it’s at their discretion whether they give you a pre-existing condition waiver after buying the plan.

 Are All Pre-Existing Conditions Covered?

-While the pre-existing clause in your insurance would ideally cover many common chronic illnesses such as cardiovascular disease or diabetes, it might not cover all kinds of pre-existing conditions.
+While the pre-existing clause in your insurance would ideally cover many common chronic illnesses, such as cardiovascular disease or diabetes, it might not cover all pre-existing conditions.

 There are certain mental conditions many travel insurers don’t cover.
 This may include dementia, Alzheimer’s disease, depression, or drug addictions.

-Pregnancy isn’t exactly a pre-existing condition, but some travel insurance providers may not cover normal child delivery.
+Pregnancy isn’t exactly a pre-existing condition, but some insurance companies may not cover normal child delivery.

-International travel insurance for pre-existing conditions doesn’t just depend on what conditions you have but also the entire cost of your trip.
+International travel insurance for a pre-existing medical condition doesn’t just depend on what conditions you have and the entire cost of your trip.
 If you’re insuring for trip costs exceeding $50,000 per person, your insurer might not cover your already existing medical conditions.

 It’s important to note that the Affordable Care Act (ACA) doesn’t implement the pre-existing coverage requirement for travel insurers.

-So, while your private health insurance provider might be bound by law to cover your pre-existing condition, the travel insurer isn’t.
+So, while your private health insurance provider might be legally bound to cover your pre-existing medical condition, the travel insurer isn’t.